Vyral/base-template/_posts/2019-09-23-3-critical-home-selling-mistakes-to-avoid.md

 tags:
   - Home Seller Tips
 excerpt: >-
-  Are you nervous about your home’s price or condition before selling.
+  Are you nervous about your home’s price or condition before selling?
 Here’s how we can help.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Dan+Jones/2019/Dan+Jones+Home+Selling+Team-+What+Sellers+Think.mp4